stevedya/portfolio-2026/README.md

-# Spotlight
+# Portfolio

-Spotlight is a [Tailwind Plus](https://tailwindcss.com/plus) site template built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).
+This site is built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).

 ## Getting started

-To get started with this template, first install the npm dependencies:
+To get started, first install the npm dependencies:

 ```bash
 npm install